 Elizabeth Duke, Psy.D.

-I believe that our distress has something to teach us, yet so often we turn away from it to avoid painful feelings and make it through the day.
-Leaning into things that disturb us has the power to awaken us to our wholeness and healing.
-But often, this work takes support and guidance from someone who can be objective and compassionate, curious and encouraging when we don’t see how to go further.
+I believe that our distress has something to teach us, yet all too often that distress is so overwhelming that it drowns out our ability to hear the message.
+Leaning into the disturbing has the power to awaken us to our wholeness.
+But often this work requires support and guidance from someone who can be objective and compassionate, curious and encouraging when we feel so fragile and tender.

 In my experience, embarking on a journey toward greater self-knowledge can be daunting.
 The path we walk is complex, dynamic, fluid, and rich.
-It is crucial to feel understood and valued along the way, to have someone walk with us who support the whole of who we are as we encounter parts of ourselves we have marginalized.
-I provide a therapeutic relationship characterized by radical validation and unconditional positive regard so that you can feel safe, seen, and supported on your voyage.
+It is crucial to feel understood and valued along the way, to have someone walk with us who support the whole of who we are as we encounter unfamiliar parts of ourselves.
+I provide a therapeutic relationship characterized by radical validation and unconditional positive regard so that you can feel safe, seen, and supported as you heal.

-You have what you need within you.
-Your emotions, relationships, body, and lived experiences help illuminate the way forward, yet you might struggle to comprehend/integrate the full message.
+You already have what you need to thrive.
+Your emotions, relationships, body, and lived experiences help illuminate the way forward, yet you might struggle to decipher the map.
 I am here to help you in your exploration and discovery.
-Together, we can work to recognize the signals that disturb you and unfolding their deeper meaning.
+Together, we can work to recognize the signals that disturb you and unfold their deeper meaning.

 Education & Professional Memberships